SirBenedick/historic-portfolio-analyzer/README.md

 ## To-Do:
-* Selected different % of portfolio for each symbol
+* Color of symbol saved in store, not chart
+* * chips are shown in line color
 * Make Graph Data reactive
 * Refactor Chart Component
 * Search for symbols (maybe hardcode Ticker-Name-List)